wavemaker/docs/learn/app-development/wavemaker-overview/faqs-11-beta.md

 ---
 ---

-WaveMaker 11 is now available as WaveMaker 11 beta.
-Since the release, we have received many questions about the release and have tried our best to cover the most popular ones here.
+WaveMaker Stuido is now available as WaveMaker 11 beta.
+Since the release, we have received many questions about the release and have tried our best to cover the some of the frequently asked questions here.
 If you still have more questions, write to us at support@wavemaker.com.

 ## General